-ipc_connect_mem - create a connection to remote IPC endpoint
+ipc_connect_mem - creates a connection to remote IPC endpoint